Spencer-Sch/candide-marketplace-info/README.md

 ### My Role

 I fill the role of sole designer & front-end engineer.
-I built the entire UI from scratch using no component libraries.
-All the components have been made from scratch using Tailwind.css.
+I built the UI and all of the components from scratch using Tailwind.css.

 <!-- <a href="https://marketplace.candide.site/" target="_blank">
 <img src="./assets/candide-marketplace.png" alt="candide landing page screen shot" width="500px" />